BenWilliams89/Psychology-Website/README.md

 Credits:

 - Massive Thanks to Dillon Mccaffrey, Mark Briscoe & Roo for all thier help and support when building this project.
+- Thanks to unsplash free images for all images
+- Thanks to chatgpt & copilot for help in rewording blogs and user stories